hkirk/swtafp-slides/slides/108/adt.md

     | Box b -> priceAcc (costSoFar+1.0) b
 ```

-we are back with pattern macthing
+we are back with pattern matching

 ----